 The team plays at Smith’s Ballpark.
 It seats over 15,000 people.
 The stadium is very nice and there isn’t a bad seat in the place.
 A great place to park is across the street from the stadium on 1300 South Street.
 To our surprise the parking was free.

-Embassy Suites Salt Lake City West Valley City– The room was a suite so it was nice and large.
+Embassy Suites Salt Lake City West Valley City – The room was a suite so it was nice and large.
 The couch in our room had seen better days.
 The rest of the room was fine.
 The breakfast was great.

-Jim’s Family Restaurant – A down home type of place with a no frills atmosphere.
+- Jim’s Family Restaurant – A down home type of place with a no frills atmosphere.
 The food was good.

-In-N-Out Burger – Bob never had In-N-Out Burger.
+- In-N-Out Burger – Bob never had In-N-Out Burger.
 So, when you are out west you have to try it.
 He was impressed.

 The drive from Salt Lake City to Jackson, WY is 278 miles and takes around 4:30 hours.
 It is a scenic drive and time will go by quickly.

-Grand Tetons National Park
+Explore Grand Teton National Park scenic viewpoints

 The Tetons are my favorite mountains in the states.
-The Grand Tetons National Park is located less than a 10 minute drive north of Jackson.
+The Grand Teton National Park is located less than a 10 minute drive north of Jackson.
 The Inner and Outer Roads make a 42 mile loop that goes throughout the park.

 Along these roads there are many overlooks and turnouts that you can stop at.
 If you love to hike, there are many trials to take throughout the park.
 In the afternoon we drove into the park and we took the Outer Road which is WY 191.
 It makes up about half of the loop in the park.

-We stopped at a number of places along the way including: Mormon’s Row, Schwabacher Road, Teton Point Turnout, Oxbow Bend Turnout, and Jackson Lake Dam.
+We stopped at a number of places along the way including:

 Jackson is a ski town with 3 different ski resorts near it.
 The town has a real western feel to it.
 In the center of town is the Town Square.
 It is a nice green space with a number of antler arches throughout the square.